Winter Whys (Grades 1 to 3)

 Class Size: maximum 30 students per class; maximum of two classes (total 60 students)*

-Discover what our Saskatchewan animals do to prepare for our long, cold winters.
+Discover what our Saskatchewan animals do to survive our long, cold winters.
 Students will categorize animals into three main groups; hibernators, migrators and insulators.
-This program includes hands-on props and specimens in the Museum Classroom and a visit to the animals in the Life Science Gallery.
-Most classes will be split into two groups.
+This program includes a game, hands-on props and specimens in the SaskTel Be Kind Online Learning Lab and a visit to the winter animals in the Life Science Gallery.
+Most classes will be split into two groups for the gallery visit.

 Dates: mid-October through April (up until Easter Break)